 From starting a new farm to marketing and expanding an existing one, CISA offers a wide range of assistance to farmers and other Local Hero members: workshops, one-on-one consulting, online resources, and more.
 CISA strengthens farms and engages the community to build the local food economy.

 New Entry Sustainable Farming Project

 New Entry, an initiative of Tufts University’s Friedman School of Nutrition Science and Policy, works locally, regionally, and across the country to strengthen local food systems by supporting new farmers.
 We serve and collaborate with the people, communities, and organizations in Massachusetts, the Northeast, and beyond!
-New Entry offers workshops and trainings for beginner farmers in Eastern MA.
+New Entry offers workshops and trainings for beginner farmers in eastern Massachusetts.

 To get connected with one-on-one assistance, please fill out this form.